Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Introduction

+The rationale for the \af definitions are initially discussed.
+The NN setup and diffusion loss definitions are then presented.
 The localised overfitting behaviour is demonstrated on canonical unidimensional problems, with model sizes representative of that for the motor model.
-It is shown that classical \af's have mixed performance in the problems whereas the proposed LELU is robust to model size.
+It is shown that classical \afs have mixed performance in the problems whereas the proposed LELU is robust to model size.
 The observed properties of the LELU are further demonstrated in the motor model.